 Our firm's research has shown that a high percentage of most distributors' business is fundamentally bought, not sold.
-In the HVACR industry we found that, over a two-year period, customers did not deliberately switch suppliers or products about 90% of the time, according to research done for the Heating, Air-conditioning and Refrigeration Distributors International (HARDI).
+In one industry we found that over a two-year period customers did not deliberately switch suppliers or products about 90% of the time.
 In other words, the decision to buy was made entirely by the customer without any direct influence by the sales force or marketing department.
-(You can read more about those results in the book we wrote with the HARDI Foundation: Myths & Misperceptions: How Markets Are Really Made in HVACR.
-Learn more at hardinet.org/foundation/demand-quantification.)

-How much does a customer rely on you to select products?
-What is its ratio of purchases to quotes?
+How much do customers rely on you to select products?
+What is their ratio of purchases to quotes?
 How have the products purchased evolved over the past few years, and do you expect the mix to change in the near future?
 Answering these questions can help determine when and whether your product is bought rather than sold.

 When your product is being bought you should invest in protecting the business, not in demand creation.
-This means ensuring that customers never experience a reason to look elsewhere.
+This means ensuring customers never experience a reason to look elsewhere.
 Distributors often consider customer service to be humdrum, somehow less strategic than offensive selling.
 In fact, many distributors would benefit from investing more to ensure they are boringly reliable.

-In the HARDI study cited previously, we found that about 8% of distributors' customers switched suppliers or products because of a problem or change within their own organizations.
-They were not swayed by a persuasive sales rep. Rather the change was induced by something outside your rep's control, such as a new design requirement, a performance failure by the incumbent supplier or a buyer retiring.
-Although your sales rep will certainly take credit for the new business, the reality is likely that he was simply at the right place at the right time, backed by your company's wellearned reputation.
+In the study cited previously, we found that about 8% of distributors' customers switched suppliers or products because of a problem or change within their own organizations.
+They were not swayed by a persuasive sales rep. Rather the change was induced by something outside your rep's control, such as a new design requirement, a performance failure by the incumbent supplier, or a buyer retiring.
+Although your sales rep will certainly take credit for the new business, the reality is likely that he was simply at the right place at the right time, backed by your company's well-earned reputation.